Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 I agree.
 Regardless, you are willing to stand up and clarify things, which is better than everyone guessing your story.

-I won't lie to you; I neither want to help anyone whitewash nor intentionally blacken anyone; I just want to tell the truth.
-So this interview, I will air it in full; except for the parts you told me not to release, everything else will be made public.
+I also won’t lie to you; I don’t want to help anyone whitewash themselves, nor do I want to deliberately blacken anyone; I just want to present the facts.
+So this interview, I will air it in full, except for the parts you told me not to release; everything else will be public.

 I won’t edit it; I won’t present it selectively; I will just put out everything you said and let everyone judge your position for themselves.

-To be honest, you have been much more transparent in this situation than many others.
+To be honest, you are already much more transparent in this situation than many people.
 Many people are afraid, so they disappear; even Milei is afraid of damaging his reputation.

-I do think it is a good thing that you can stand up and clarify and answer these questions.
+I do think it’s a good thing that you can stand up and clarify and answer these questions.

-Of course, I do not think this project was done right, but I still want to thank you for being willing to talk about these things today.
+Of course, I don’t think this project was done right, but I still want to thank you for being willing to discuss these things today.

 Part 24: Final Summary